awsdocs/aws-amplify-console-user-guide/doc_source/custom-headers.md

 Specify your custom headers in the **Custom headers** section of the AWS Management Console or by downloading and editing the `customHttp.yml` file\.

-**To migrate custom headers stored in the Amplify Console**
+**To migrate custom headers stored in the Amplify console**

-1. Sign in to the AWS Management Console and open the [ Amplify Console](https://console.aws.amazon.com/amplify/)\.
+1. Sign in to the AWS Management Console and open the [ Amplify console](https://console.aws.amazon.com/amplify/)\.

 1. Choose the app to perform the custom header migration on\.